Canva Review — All the Pros and Cons

 Examples of Canva integrations

-A particularly useful app for many users will be the ‘Mockups‘ one (previously ‘Smartmockups’).
+For me, one of the most useful of these is the ‘Mockups‘ one (previously ‘Smartmockups’).
 This lets you see how your design will look in context in the ‘real world’ — for example on a book cover, in a picture frame, in a smartphone etc.; it can serve as a built-in alternative to the similar ‘PlaceIt’ mockup generator.

 The ‘Mockups’ app lets you see how your Canva design will look in a real-world context.